This page explains how to size Spooky nodes and how to think about safe concurrency. Exact numbers must be validated against your own workload.

 • heavy TLS activity

-• serious production edge node: 4 to 8 cores
+• serious production node: 4 to 8 cores

 Memory Guidance